-For effective monitoring of credit facilities, the Bank has laid down a credit supervision mechanism which includes monitoring tools such as stock audits, unit visits, risk based asset quality reviews (AQRs), etc. As per the risk based review framework, AQRs are done on quarterly, half-yearly or annual basis based on the rating and exposure of the borrower.
+For effective monitoring of credit facilities, the Bank has laid down a credit supervision mechanism which includes monitoring tools such as stock audits, unit visits and risk based asset quality reviews (AQRs).
+As per the risk-based review framework, AQRs are done on quarterly, half-yearly or annual basis based on the rating and exposure of the borrower.
 The AQR framework ensures that borrowers with higher exposure and level of risk are reviewed more frequently.

-For corporate, small enterprises and rural and agriculture linked banking business, Credit Middle Office Group (CMOG) verifies adherence to the terms of the approval prior to commitment and disbursement of credit facilities.
-The Bank has formed a dedicated Credit Monitoring Group (CMG), distinct from the client relationship and risk management teams, to further enhance and strengthen the monitoring of the corporate and SME portfolio.
+For credit facilities pertaining to corporate and small & medium enterprises, Credit Middle Office Group (CMOG) and Operations Groups verify adherence to the terms of the approval prior to disbursement/limit set up.
+The Bank has formed a dedicated Credit Monitoring Group (CMG), distinct from the client relationship team, to further enhance and strengthen the monitoring of the corporate and SME portfolio.
 This group is responsible for day-to-day monitoring of the portfolio, as well as providing structured inputs for proactive portfolio monitoring, leveraging analytics and parameters for early warning signals.